|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Membership in the Diamond Bands is open to all qualifying students from any school, college, or campus of the University.
 At Temple, the Bands serve the entire student population; membership, therefore, includes not only music majors but also a large proportion of students representing almost every academic area of the University.

 Scholarships are available to students selected for membership in the Diamond Bands in varying amounts based on participation and musicianship as determined by the College of Music.
-For further information, contact the Director of Bands, Room 315, Presser Hall, Temple University, Philadelphia,
+For further information, contact the Director of Bands, Room 315, Presser Hall, Temple University, Philadelphia, PA 19122 or call 215-204-8321.

 State and Federal Grant Programs